Road junction: History

-Roads began as a means of linking locations of interest: towns, forts and geographic features such as river fords.
+Roads are a means of transport, historically linking locations such as towns, forts and geographic features such as river fords.
 Where roads met outside of an existing settlement, these junctions often led to a new settlement.
 Scotch Corner is an example of such a location.

 In the United Kingdom and other countries, the practice of giving names to junctions emerged, to help travellers find their way.
-Junctions took the name of a prominent nearby business or a point of interest.
+Junctions often took the name of a prominent nearby business or a point of interest.

-As of the road networks increased in density and traffic flows followed suit, managing the flow of traffic across the junction became of increasing importance, to minimize delays and improve safety.
+As road networks and traffic flows increased in density, managing the flow of traffic through junctions became of increasing importance, to minimize delays and improve safety.
 The first innovation was to add traffic control devices, such as stop signs and traffic lights that regulated traffic flow.
 Next came lane controls that limited what each lane of traffic was allowed to do while crossing.
 Turns across oncoming traffic might be prohibited, or allowed only when oncoming and crossing traffic was stopped.

 This was followed by specialized junction designs that incorporated information about traffic volumes, speeds, driver intent and many other factors.